What Are Polysaccharides? What Has the Research Taught Us?

 Dr. John E. Lewis has been conducting clinical research at the University of Miami Miller School of Medicine on the effects of polysaccharides for the better part of the last 20 years.
-He and his colleagues have discovered that consuming certain polysaccharides on a daily basis is likely one of the keys to achieving and maintaining optimal health and to help support people who are trying to recover from a significant health challenge.
-Many of you may be faced with a health challenge that so far continues to result in a poor quality of life.
-Or, you may not have a serious health challenge, but you may have fatigue or low energy, feel unfocused or lethargic, or just not feel well.
+He and his colleagues have studied whether consuming certain polysaccharides on a daily basis supports normal cellular function.
+Many of you may be dealing with fatigue or low energy, feel unfocused or lethargic, or simply not feel well.
 You may have tried other dietary supplements or remedies to help you feel better, but you still have not made any progress.
-If you have not been taking a product like Daily Brain Care, then you may be missing out on the benefits of polysaccharides and what these complex carbohydrates or sugars can do for you.
-I will share with you some background information about why polysaccharides are important for you to take every day and how Daily Brain Care achieves that for you.
+If you have not been taking a product like Daily Brain Care, then you may be missing out on the polysaccharides that these complex carbohydrates or sugars supply.
+I will share with you some background information about why polysaccharides matter and how Daily Brain Care delivers them.

 Nutrition for Optimal Health